iRedlon/jparty/documentation/overview.md

 - Clients don't store the entire session object as state, but they do all store quite a bit of session data as state
 - The highest level component in the react app is [Layout](../client/src/components/common/Layout.tsx) which is responsible for listening to all socket events from the server, and updating its state accordingly.
 This state is passed down to all components (for both hosts and players) in the form of LayoutContext
 - [Host](../client/src/components/host/HostLayout.tsx) and [player](../client/src/components/player/PlayerLayout.tsx) each has their own layout where they store their own custom state that the other doesn't need to be knowledgable of

+## Client Animations
+- Client animations are mostly built with an external tool.
+That is CSSTransitions of React Transition Group
+- We use this tool to trigger specific CSS animations when certain client state changes.
+The best example of this are the SwitchTransitions set up for HostLayout and PlayerLayout.
+These are keyed on session state, and thus performs a specific animation as we leave one state, and a specific animation as we enter another state
+- For more on the React code side, reference the [React Transition Group documentation](https://reactcommunity.org/react-transition-group).
+In jparty-client, these animations are specified in .css files.
+They'll always be named for the .tsx file they accompany.
+An example are [these animations](../client/src/style/components/HostLobby.css) for host lobby boxes which are defined to slide in when entering the lobby state, and slide out when leaving the lobby state

 ## Socket Networking
 - All server <-> client networking flows through socket.io.
 As a style rule: all socket events must be stored as an enum value, where the enum is labelled by its sender